SanjidaPearl/Developer_List/README.md

 ## Developer_List
-A crud project build with Laravel where Developer records can be added,edit,delete,trashed and restored.
+A crud project build with Laravel where Developer records can be added, edited, deleted, trashed and restored.

 ![crud](https://github.com/user-attachments/assets/3bdafff1-ba00-4e4c-92a4-9ba0a798adf4)